ryan-kp-miller/The-Drink-Almanac-API/go_api/README.md

   - [x] Add tests to CICD pipeline
 - [x] Set up Data Transfer Object types for request bodies and responses
 - [x] Move hardcoded table names and other env variables to an app config struct
+- [x] Move auth validation from handlers to a middleware